KarthikG24/KarthikG24/README.md

 - 👋 Hi, I’m @KarthikG24
-- 👀 I’m interested in ...Artificial Intelligence and Machine Learning
+- 👀 I’m interested in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning ...Data Science
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...anything
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me karthikggowda24@gmail.com

 <!---
 KarthikG24/KarthikG24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.